From structure mining to unsupervised exploration of atomic octahedral networks: Results

+Moreover, we compare the effectiveness of the CNE with an established atom-centered representation, the smooth overlap of atomic positions (SOAP) \cite{Bartok2013}, a kernel-based symmetry-invariant representation that prioritizes distance information, which has been used to visualize materials design spaces \cite{Cheng2020}.
+The results from our controlled numerical experiments (see Fig. \DRtuning\, and Table S4) show that, because of the scale dependence of the kernel, clusters from the SOAP representation \cite{Bartok2013} are generally less pure than those obtained from the CNE scheme, and exhibit more elongated shapes, which are less beneficial for the subsequent polytype identification.

-The connectivity analysis reveals that a significant proportion of existing materials contain only face-sharing octahedra, while some also contain corner-sharing octahedra co-existing with face- or edge-sharing octahedra in the same structure.
-A detailed statistical summary of our results following polytype identification (see Fig. \ref{fig:iodoplumbates}c and Extended Data Fig. \ref{fig:pbi_stats}) shows that in hybrid iodoplumbates, the nearest-neighbor connectivity pattern of COs occurs with the trend,
+\textbf{Pauling-like rules for iodoplumbates}.
+The statistical summary of identified polytypes shows that in hybrid iodoplumbates, a significant proportion of existing materials contain only CS or FS octahedra, while some also contain CS octahedra co-existing with FS or ES octahedra in the same structure (Fig. \ref{fig:pbi_stats}b).
+The nearest-neighbor connectivity pattern of COs has the trend,

 In terms of probability of connectivity ($P$), we can equivalently write $P_{\mathrm{PbI}_6}^{\mathrm{CS}} > P_{\mathrm{PbI}_6}^{\mathrm{FS}} \gg P_{\mathrm{PbI}_6}^{\mathrm{ES}}$.
-This observation violates Pauling's third rule \cite{Pauling1929} for structure prediction of ionic compounds, which orders corner-sharing (CS) as the most likely connectivity type between neighboring coordination environments, followed by edge-sharing (ES), and then face-sharing (FS).
-The violation leads to a modified preference in connectivity, which have been observed in layered oxides \cite{Delmas1980}, oxides under non-ambient conditions \cite{Bykova2018}, and oxides with large anion size and high coordination number \cite{George2020}.
+This observation violates Pauling's third rule \cite{Pauling1929} for the structure prediction of ionic compounds, which orders corner-sharing (CS) as the most likely connectivity type between neighboring coordination environments, followed by edge-sharing (ES), and then face-sharing (FS).
+The violation leads to a modified preference in connectivity, which is observed in layered oxides \cite{Delmas1980}, oxides under non-ambient conditions \cite{Bykova2018}, and oxides with large anion size and high coordination number \cite{George2020}.
 However, for halides, no systematic study is yet present.

-From a structural prediction perspective, Pauling's third rule still provides a good estimate for the \textit{dominant} connectivity type between coordination environments, which is CS in our case for a homogeneously connected coordination network (i.e. containing only a single connectivity type).
-For those with two distinct connectivity types, our summary shows that the polytype with coexisting CS and FS PbI$_6$ octahedra, the two main connectivity types in Eq. \eqref{eq:nonpauling}, is the most common, followed by the other two possibilities,
+For structural prediction, Pauling's third rule still provides a good estimate for the \textit{dominant} connectivity type between coordination environments,\cite{George2020,Pathak2025} which is CS in our case for a homogeneously connected coordination network (i.e., containing only a single connectivity type).
+For those with two distinct connectivity types, our summary in Fig. \ref{fig:pbi_stats}b) shows that the polytype with coexisting CS and FS PbI$_6$ octahedra, the two main connectivity types in Eq. \eqref{eq:nonpauling}, is the most common, followed by the other two possibilities,

 This may also be written more compactly in the probability of connectivity as $P_{\mathrm{PbI}_6}^{\mathrm{CS, FS}} \gg P_{\mathrm{PbI}_6}^{\mathrm{CS, ES}} \approx P_{\mathrm{PbI}_6}^{\mathrm{FS, ES}}$, and $P_{\mathrm{PbI}_6}^{\mathrm{CS, FS}} \propto P_{\mathrm{PbI}_6}^{\mathrm{CS}}P_{\mathrm{PbI}_6}^{\mathrm{FS}}$, similarly for the other two probabilities for mixed connectivity.
 Eq. \eqref{eq:pauling_2nd} may be regarded as the second-order extension of Pauling's third rule \cite{Pauling1929} for the specific type of coordination environment encountered here.